St-Laurent station (Ottawa): Layout

 Above the platform level, a concourse level provides access to the shopping centre.
-At ground level, a local bus terminus has been retained from the original Transitway station.
+At ground level, a local bus terminus has been retained from the original Transitway station with minor adjustments and renovations.

 The station's artwork consists of an untitled series of large murals by Andrew Morrow, depicting moments in Canadian history.

 Service

 OC Transpo

-The following routes serve St-Laurent station as of May 20, 2021: Route 12 is temporarily truncated west of St. Laurent Boulevard due to the Montreal Road revitalization project.
+The following routes serve St-Laurent station as of August 28th, 2025:

-Megabus

-Starting May 20, 2021, Megabus is operating an intercity bus routes between Ottawa's St-Laurent station, Kingston, Scarborough, and Toronto four days a week, between Thursday and Sunday.
-This is after Greyhound Canada ceased operations from Ottawa Central Station in October 2020 and shut down all bus service permanently on May 13, 2021.

-Rider Express

-Rider Express offers a Toronto-Kingston-Ottawa service departing from St-Laurent station.
+Intercity service

+Following the closure of Ottawa Central Station in 2021, some intercity bus operators use St-Laurent station as a terminus, although most use Ottawa station.